ipspace/blog/content/posts/2013/08/management-control-and-data-planes-in.md

 ---
-url: /2013/08/management-control-and-data-planes-in.html
-title: "Management, Control, and Data Planes in Network Devices and Systems"
+comment: 'The fundamental principle underlying [OpenFlow](/series/openflow_101.html) and [Software Defined Networking](/series/sdn_101.html) (as defined by Open Networking Foundation) is the decoupling of control- and data plane, with data (forwarding) plane running in a networking device (switch or router) and control plane being implemented in a central controller, which controls numerous dumb devices.
+Let’s start with the basics: what are data, control and management planes in a network device?

+  '
-date: "2013-08-13T07:22:00.000+02:00"
+date: 2013-08-13 07:22:00+02:00
-tags: [ networking fundamentals, OpenFlow ]
 lastmod: 2020-11-18 15:42:00
+openflow_101_tag: intro
+series:
-series: openflow_101
+- openflow_101
 series_weight: 300
-openflow_101_tag: intro
-comment: |
-  The fundamental principle underlying [OpenFlow](/series/openflow_101.html) and [Software Defined Networking](/series/sdn_101.html) (as defined by Open Networking Foundation) is the decoupling of control- and data plane, with data (forwarding) plane running in a networking device (switch or router) and control plane being implemented in a central controller, which controls numerous dumb devices.
-Let’s start with the basics: what are data, control and management planes in a network device?
+tags:
+- networking fundamentals
+- OpenFlow
+title: Management, Control, and Data Planes in Network Devices and Systems
+url: /2013/08/management-control-and-data-planes-in.html
 ---
 Every single network device (or a distributed system like [QFabric](http://blog.ipspace.net/2011/09/qfabric-part-1-hardware-architecture.html)) has to perform at least three distinct activities: